We are fighters

 Georgia takes drunk driving allegations very seriously.
 The ramifications increase with each subsequent arrest.
 A repeat offender could potentially get a much more severe sentence than someone who has never been arrested on DUI charges before.

 For example, a DUI qualifies as a misdemeanor in Georgia when it is your first conviction.
-There is a mandatory jail term of 24 hours, but the sentence could be a full year behind bars – along with probation.
-You may need to pay fines from $300-$1,000, along with doing community service for 40 hours.
-Finally, your driver’s license will be suspended for a year, and you have to undergo a risk reduction program to get it reinstated.
+There is a mandatory jail term of 24 hours, but the sentence could be a full year behind bars, along with probation.
+You may need to pay fines from $300 to $1,000, along with doing community service for 40 hours.
+Finally, the authorities will revoke your driver’s license for a year, and you must complete a risk reduction program to reinstate it.

-In some cases, you can show a “need to drive” and get your license back early with an ignition interlock device (IID) that measures your BAC prior to driving.
+Sometimes, you can show a “need to drive” and get your license back early with an ignition interlock device (IID) that measures your BAC before driving.

 If you get a second DUI conviction, however, the minimum jail term doubles to 48 hours.
 The maximum is still one year.
 The minimum fine also doubles to $600, although the maximum stays at $1,000.
 The most significant change is that the driver’s license suspension increases to three years.